Lily Tomlin: 1965–1974: Career beginnings and breakthrough

 Tomlin was one of the first female comedians to break out in male drag with her characters Tommy Velour and Rick.
-In 1982, but later popularized by a January 22, 1983 Saturday Night Live appearance, she premiered Pervis Hawkins, a black rhythm-and-blues soul singer (patterned after Luther Vandross), with a mustache, beard, and close-cropped afro hairstyle, dressed in a three-piece suit.
+In 1982, but later popularized by a Saturday Night Live appearance on January 22, 1983, she premiered Purvis Hawkins, a black rhythm-and-blues soul singer (patterned after Luther Vandross), with a mustache, beard, and close-cropped afro hairstyle, dressed in a three-piece suit.
 Tomlin used very little, if any, skin-darkening cosmetics as part of the character, instead depending on stage lighting to create the effect.

 In 1970, AT&T offered Tomlin $500,000 to play her character Ernestine in a commercial, but she declined, saying it would compromise her artistic integrity.
 In 1976, she appeared on Saturday Night Live as Ernestine in a Ma Bell advertisement parody in which she proclaimed, "We don't care, we don't have to...we're the phone company."
 The character later made a guest appearance at The Superhighway Summit at UCLA on January 11, 1994, interrupting a speech being given on the information superhighway by then-Vice President Al Gore.
 She appeared as three of her minor characters in a 1998 ad campaign for Fidelity Investments that did not include Ernestine or Edith Ann.
 In 2003, she made two commercials as an "updated" Ernestine for WebEx.
 Tomlin brought Edith Ann to the forefront again in the 1990s with three animated prime-time television specials.
-She published Edith Ann's "autobiography" My Life (1995), co-written with Jane Wagner.
+She published Edith Ann's "autobiography", My Life (1995), co-written with Jane Wagner.